topherCantrell/EROLEDM0321/journal/README.md

 Turns out you can tell the OLED about the window (x,y,width,height) you are filling data into and it will advance the data cursor through RAM appropriately.
 That made the window implementation trivial.

-TODO: Add a general text library with text pictures
+DONE: Add a general text library with text pictures
 TODO: make a Propeller (parallel) version

 ## 2/12/2016